 There’s some very interesting stuff going on with biomarkers of aging.
-We’re able to predict mortality with AUC’s of 0.8-0.9, which is quite good, with aging biomarkers, from things like blood panels of inflammatory and metabolic markers, to DNA methylation, to phenotypic markers like BMI and frailty.
-Some of these biomarkers are things we’re planning to measure in our animal studies, and that should give us interim results on whether the interventions we’re testing affect the predictors of aging.
-I do still believe that we can be most confident in whether a treatment promotes longevity when we’ve tracked its effects throughout an organism’s lifespan.
-We do know of examples (like calorie restriction in primates) where it’s equivocal whether the treatment extends lifespan but it clearly improves age-related biomarkers, and you have to do a lifespan study to distinguish those cases.
+We’re able to predict mortality with AUCs of 0.8-0.9, which is quite good, with aging biomarkers, including things like blood panels of inflammatory and metabolic markers, DNA methylation, and phenotypic markers such as BMI and frailty.
+Some of these biomarkers are things we’re planning to measure in our animal studies, and they should give us interim results on whether the interventions we’re testing affect the predictors of aging.
+I still believe that we can be most confident in whether a treatment promotes longevity when we’ve tracked its effects throughout an organism’s lifespan.
+We do know of examples (such as calorie restriction in primates) in which it’s equivocal whether the treatment extends lifespan but it clearly improves age-related biomarkers, and you have to do a lifespan study to distinguish those cases.

 Advances in deep learning and systems pharmacology are allowing us to project interactions and potential therapies far more efficiently than ever before.
 What are your thoughts on these approaches, and will you be looking to use them in your work?